vahaas/SCI_Braincharts_Analysis/README.md

 This repository contains code and data analyses for the Master's thesis:

-**"Structural brain deviations in spinal cord injury and neuropathic pain"**
+**"Normative modeling reveals brain structure abnormalities in spinal cord injury and neuropathic pain"**
- Valentina Haas – ETH Zurich (2025)
+ Valentina Haas
+International Collaboration on Repair Discoveries, University of British Columbia, Vancouver, BC, Canada Department of Health Science and Technology, ETH Zurich, Switzerland

 ##  Project Overview